DelazJ/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_tables.rst

 In :guilabel:`Main properties` you can work with the :guilabel:`Table designer` when clicking the :guilabel:`Edit table ...`:

 * You can click into the table and insert texts manually.
+Press :kbd:`Ctrl+Enter` to add linebreak (for a multiline text).
 * Through the menus on top it is possible to:

   * :guilabel:`Import Content From Clipboard` by going to :guilabel:`File`